cyrcs/Contiki-ng_with_RDC_layer/Literature/samenvatting.md

   - used pinout: SCK B2, MISO B3, MOSI B1, CS A3, RESET A2, DIO1 A5, BUSY A4
 - hardware shield with sx1280 LoRa transceiver

-## Implementation of driver in contiki-ng
+## Implementation of driver in contiki-ng:
 - place src folder inside arch/dev/radio/sx1280
 - place examples in examples/sx1280
 - changes in contiki files:
-  - tsch timing needs an #ifndef somewhere
+  - tsch-const.h 82: add #ifndef
-  - convert tsch timing to 32 bit instead of 16
+  - tsch_types.h 145: change uint16 to uint32 if using 2.4 GHz
-  - Still need to figure out the rest of the things to do to get it working **correctly**
+  - cc1200-rf-cfg.h 100: change uint16 to uint32